 Period 2: Differentiation

 The 3 periods can happen on the same day or on different days, depending on the pace of the child.
-After the child has mastered the few characters that you pick for the 3-period lesson, you can pick 3 other characters to start another cycle.
+After the child has mastered the few characters in the 3-period lesson, pick 3 other characters to start a new cycle.

 Other approaches to the Montessori 3-period lesson

-You can separate the naming and tracing procedures, i.e. use the sandpaper boards as flashcards at the beginning.
+You can separate the naming and tracing procedures, ie, use the sandpaper boards as flashcards at the beginning.
 After the child has learned how to name all the sandpaper characters, you can move on to tracing.
-Again, it is different from individual to individual and you know the child best so you can modify the teaching procedure to fit the child.
+As always, you know the child best.
+Never be afraid to change if the initial approach does not fit the child.

-Having the sandpaper board beside as a reference, you can ask the child to trace the same character in a tray of rice/ salt/ sand or on the table sprayed with shaving foam.
-You can also use playdough or craft pipe cleaners, to make the characters with the child together.
+- With the sandpaper board beside as a reference, copy the Chinese character in a tray of rice/ salt/ sand or with shaving foam.

-You can download a tracing exercise with the help of stroke order strips here.
-Through the exercise, the child would learn that radicals can be in different position in a character and they bear meanings that are related to the relevant radicals.
+You can click here to download this tracing exercise with the help of stroke order strips in this link.
+Through the exercise, the child would learn that radicals can be in different position in a character and their meanings are related.

 Chinese characters dice

-You can write the radicals and the relevant characters (please refer to the tracing exercise) on the dice and play games.
-I used red to write the radical (e.g. 人) on the top and the bottom of the dice, then I wrote 4 relevant characters (今, 你, 傘, 他) in black on the other four sides.
+You can write radicals and relevant characters on dice and play games.
+I used a red marker for the radical (eg, 人) on the top and the bottom of the dice.
+With a black marker, I wrote 4 relevant characters (今, 你, 傘, 他) on the other sides.

 - Use it as a building blocks for construction fun.